-Heating your home can be an expensive endeavor, especially when you’re trying to budget.
-Take a look at some of the following tips for ways to save on your home energy bills this fall.
-Keep Your Home Warm Without Breaking The Bank This FallShut The Drapes While keeping the drapes shut can keep your home cool in the summer, in the fall and winter months you’ll want to make sure they’re open during the daytime hours to make use of the warm, natural sunlight.
+While keeping the drapes shut can keep your home cool in the summer, in the fall and winter months you’ll want to make sure they’re open during the daytime hours to make use of the warm, natural sunlight.
 Meanwhile, in the evenings, closing your drapes will provide some insulation and heat loss.
 In fact, according to the US Department of Energy, closing your curtains at night can reduce heat loss by up to 17%.
 And if you switch to thermal curtains or drapes, you can reduce heat loss by 25%!
-Repair Any Damage To Windows And Doors Fall is a great time to do a walk around your home's interior and exterior looking for signs of damage or blight.
-Pay close attention to your windows and doors, checking for cracks, condensation and drafts, taking note of anything you find that needs repairing or replacing.
-If new windows or doors are outside of your budget this season, don't worry--there are some excellent, inexpensive ways you can draft-proof your windows and doors.

-Give Your Heating A Check Up
+Give Your Heating System A Check Up

 In addition to walking your property and looking for damage and potential repairs, you'll want to be sure the mechanicals in your home are up to snuff.
 While temperatures are still relatively mild, fall is a good time to check your home's heater, boiler or HVAC system to make sure that everything is working as it should.
 Contact your oil or natural gas provider to schedule routine maintenance for the season.
 If you think your HVAC system could use an upgrade, reach out to a reputable HVAC company like Ronk Bros.
 Heating and Air Conditioning for advice, as well as service and repair options to help you keep your system in check.